 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

 Stock scams are a common way to separate stock market investors from their money.
-They often start simply — maybe offered by a friend of a friend.
-Many times they include promises of potential profit that are too good to turn down.
-If these scams have anything in common, it is that they usually end badly, with the victim owning stock that has little or no value and feeling cheated.
-Chances are they have been.
+They often start simply and many times they include promises of potential profit that are too good to turn down.

 How can investors learn to recognize a potential stock scam?
 Perhaps the best advice is to educate yourself.
 Understand the different types of scams you might fall victim to and how to steer away from them.
 And don’t be afraid to ask questions!
-Asking the right questions can help you avoid costly mistakes.
+Asking the right questions and doing your research can help you avoid costly mistakes.

 Here are some common types of stock market scams that all investors should be on the lookout for: